khoj-ai/llm-coup/README.md

 This will start a new game with 4 players using the default model.
 You can customize the game by using the following options:

 *   `-p, --players <number>`: Number of players (2-6).
 Defaults to 4.
 *   `--player-model <provider:model_name>`: Specify a player model.
 This option can be used multiple times to have players with different models.
-For example: `--player-model GEMINI:gemini-pro --player-model ANTHROPIC:claude-3-sonnet-20240229`.
+For example: `--player-model gemini:gemini-pro --player-model anthropic:claude-3-sonnet-20240229`.
 If fewer models are provided than the number of players, models will be assigned to players in a round-robin fashion.
 *   `--personalities`: Use different personalities for players.
 When this is enabled, only one `--player-model` can be specified.
 *   `--discussion`: Enable player discussions.